-\The estimates of number of impacted landholding households are based on the number of plot types (irrigated or rain-fed) from which land impact was measured.
+The estimates of number of impacted landholding households are based on the number of plot types (irrigated or rain-fed) from which land impact was measured.
 In the case of dwellings and businesses the number of impacted households/entities is derived from the percentage of each of these types from the aggregate total of impacted structure units and applying these respective percentages to the number of residential/commercial plots measured.

-24. Temporary Land Impacts: There is no temporary Impact to land anticipated as state land is being used for construction facilities and camps.
-The only land anticipated to be temporarily impacted and remain as such till the end of the construction will be occupied by the contractor's construction camp.
-This is state land that is barren, uncultivable and has no formal or informal users.
+23. Temporary Land Impacts: There is no temporary Impact to private land anticipated as state land will be used for construction facilities and camps.
+The primary condition for site selection is state land that is barren, uncultivable and has no formal or informal users.